Kadapa railway station

 Kadapa Junction railway station (station code: HX) is the primary railway station serving the town of Kadapa in YSR Kadapa district, Andhra Pradesh, India.
-The station comes under the jurisdiction of Guntakal railway division of South Coast Railways.
+The station falls under the jurisdiction of Guntakal railway division of South Coast Railways.
 The station has three platforms.
-The station is situated in Guntakal–Chennai Egmore section of the Mumbai–Chennai line.
+The station is in Guntakal–Chennai Egmore section of the Mumbai–Chennai line.

 History

-Kadapa has its own railway station in the city which was opened before independence (1866).
+Kadapa has its own railway station in the city, opened before independence (1866).
 The Mumbai–Chennai line, one of the busiest lines in the south coast region, passes through Kadapa railway station.
-It is one of the A category railway stations in South Coast Railway zone with three platforms and five tracks under Guntakal railway division.
+It is one of the A-category railway stations in South Coast Railway zone with three platforms and five tracks under the Guntakal railway division.

 Performance and earnings

 The table below shows the passenger earnings of the station.

 Originating trains

 The following are the originating trains from the station.